Keeping London at the forefront of global business

 London’s critical mass of talented people from around the globe is a major competitive advantage.
 Uncertainty in the business environment, specifically with respect to immigration policy could threaten this position.

 The UK must give a clear message that it is ‘open for business’, and our aim is to ensure government makes further changes to the immigration regime to secure a fair and managed immigration system that keeps the door open to the skills business needs.
 London First has a long track record of working with employers and the Home Office to influence UK immigration policy.

 a salary threshold lowered to £20,000 [secured]

 a two-year temporary work route

-Our Global Britain report with PwC is informed by comparable systems from around the world and proposes a new pro-growth immigration approach that will ensure the UK can access the people and skills it needs post-Brexit.
+Underpinning our FullStrength campaign, our Global Britain report with PwC is informed by comparable systems from around the world and proposes a new pro-growth immigration approach that will ensure the UK can access the people and skills it needs post-Brexit.
 The report successfully influenced government thinking ahead of its immigration white paper in December 2018.

 In our report with PwC we laid out the facts on London’s migrant workforce, and they speak for themselves; overseas talent is of huge value to the UK, contributing a net additional £46,000 in Gross Value Added a year to London’s economy.

 This doesn’t just benefit the capital, London’s migrant labour results in £30bn additional GVA to the wider UK economy each year.
 For every 2.5 migrant workers in London, a new job is created.